Top 5 Code Editors For Mac And Windows 2022

 These are the top 5 best code editors for Mac and Windows in 2022.

 For almost four years, visual Studio Code or VS Code has been my favorite editor.

 VS Code is a free and open-source editor.

-Visual Studio Code (or VS Code) has quickly become the standard for the software development since its release in 2015.
+Visual Studio Code (or VS Code) has quickly become the standard for software development since 2015.

 Like most Microsoft products these days, VS Code is available on all the major platforms.

-That means that developers on MacOS, Windows, and Linux can use this incredibly powerful tool.
+That means that MacOS, Windows, and Linux developers can use this potent tool.
 Not quite an IDE (that’s a separate product altogether), VS Code can take on most of the tasks of the IDE with the right configuration and plugin library.

 The community support for the VS Code is incredibly passionate, and that works to everyone’s benefit.

-With the VS Code being an open source, that community works exceptionally hard to keep VS Code competitive with the rest of the field.
+With the VS Code being open-source, that community works exceptionally hard to keep VS Code competitive with the rest of the field.

-Written in Node.js and Electron, you can be sure the code isn’t going to become an outdated or lag behind any time soon.
+Written in Node.js and Electron, you can be sure the code will become outdated or lag behind any time soon.